cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 So, I just have one file, and this is our newly, created, `docker-compose.yml` file.

-Now, if needed, please start a Linux console, and go to your joomla folder (i.e., `cd /tmp/joomla`).
+Now, if needed, please start a Linux console, and go to your joomla folder (i.e. `cd /tmp/joomla`).
 From there, run the command below:

 ```bash
 docker compose up --detach
 ```

 :::tip `docker compose up --detach`
 That command is one of the most important to know.
-It ask Docker to proceed the `docker-compose.yml` file and run services. **In short: run your website and make it up and running**.
+It asks Docker to proceed the `docker-compose.yml` file and run services. **In short: run your website and make it up**.
 :::

 Docker will start downloading `joomla` and `joomladb`, the two services mentioned in the `docker-compose.yml` file.